sing-group/aibench-project/docs/source/pluginmanager.rst

 Managing plugins at runtime
 ***************************

-AIBench allows you to enable/disable plugins, as well as to to give updates to your application remotelly via the ``Plugin Manager`` plugin.
+AIBench allows you to enable/disable plugins, as well as to give updates to your application remotely via the ``Plugin Manager`` plugin.
 Basically, you have to provide HTTP access to updated versions of the plugins your application is composed of.